huanglm-me/SA2F-Net/README.md

 # SA2F-Net
-# Skeleton-Awared Accuracy and Fast Salient Defect Detection of Rail Surface with RGB and RGBD images
+# Skeleton-Aware Accurate and Fast Surface Defect Inspection for No-Service Rail

-This repo is the official implementation of ["Skeleton-Awared Accuracy and Fast Salient Defect Detection of Rail Surface with RGB and RGBD images"] (Submitted to IEEE TII)
+This repo is the official implementation of ["Skeleton-Aware Accurate and Fast Surface Defect Inspection for No-Service Rail"] (Submitted to IEEE TII)

 The source code SA2F-Net will be published soon~~